TheGeneGenieProject/GeneGenie.Gedcom/GeneGenie.Gedcom/ContributorLicenceAgreement.md

 4. We determine the code that is in our project.
 You understand that the decision to include the Contribution in any project or source repository is entirely that of Ryan, and this agreement does not guarantee that the Contributions will be included in any product.

 5. No Implied Warranties.
-Ryan acknowledges that, except as explicitly described in this Agreement, the Contribution is provided on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, ANY WARRANTIES OR CONDITIONS OF TITLE, NON-INFRINGEMENT, MERCHANTABILITY, OR FITNESS FOR A PARTICULAR PURPOSE. and his licensees; it does not change your rights to use your own Contributions for any other purpose.
-Please complete the following information about you and the Contributions and sign electronically by filling out the form below.
+Ryan acknowledges that, except as explicitly described in this Agreement, the Contribution is provided on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, ANY WARRANTIES OR CONDITIONS OF TITLE, NON-INFRINGEMENT, MERCHANTABILITY, OR FITNESS FOR A PARTICULAR PURPOSE.